Belladear4029/project-2-wdi/README.md

 ### Challenges

 One of the challenges I faced was restricting a user to only being able to like a recipe once.
+If I had more time, I would have restricted this.

 ### Further Additions

 #### Ingredients Filter
 I would like to add an additional feature in which you could enter the ingredients that you have at home and this would filter the recipes down to just the ones which include those ingredients.
-It could display recipes with only the chosen ingredients, then display recipes with one extra ingredient, then two and so on.
+It could display recipes with only the chosen ingredients first, then display recipes with one extra ingredient, then two and so on.

 #### Liked Recipes Stored
 I would also like to add a section in the current users profile where they can see all the recipes they have liked.
 This way they can store their favourite recipes and easily come back to them in the future.